Nursing - M2006

 This is underpinned and strengthened by Monash University’s links to world-class medical researchers and major teaching hospitals.

 Throughout the course you will connect theory to clinical practice, with plenty of opportunities for clinical experience in diverse settings throughout Victoria.
-You may also take up the opportunity to study and undertake clinical placements in Sweden or the UK, through our successful student exchange programs.
+You may also have the opportunity to study and undertake international clinical experiences through our successful student exchange programs.
+These are voluntary activities, additional to mandated clinical placement hours.

 Your clinical and professional skills will be reinforced through time spent working with excellent mentors and students enrolled in other health science courses (occupational therapy, physiotherapy, paramedic practice, medical imaging, nutrition and dietetics, social work), enabling you to develop the important capacity for interdisciplinary service delivery and inter-professional education.